How common are meniscus tears and surgery?

-- I avoided anything that seemed to cause any type of inflammation during movement or practice.
+- And, I avoided anything that seemed to cause any type of inflammation during movement or practice.

 As mobility, and confidence to be quite honest, continued to grow, I continued to work with the edges of range of motion.
 I would see what half lotus felt like, but not hold it too long, even though it did not hurt at all.

 Within a couple of months, my practice was pretty much happening.
 I didn’t push the depth of any postures around my knee, but perhaps I would get into it for just a moment and then release postures like half lotus and then see if there were any repercussions from doing that.
 If there weren’t, I might hold it in there for a little longer the next day.

 I let the healing progress at its own speed.
 If there is one thing you should be learning from your practice, it is dialing in the experience of being in your body.
 What is the felt-sense experience of being in this moment doing this movement or being in this position?

 If you’re reading this far down and are asking yourself or want to ask me this question, it’s understandable.
 The truth is, I’m not suggesting that you do or do not have surgery.
 All I can describe is my experience and outcome.
 That may not have any bearing on your particular situation.
 With a procedure like this, there are many factors that should go into the decision of whether or not you should have surgery as well as what the most likely outcome will be.

 Thinking about surgery